signalchaindev/tempo/README.md

 [WIP]

-FYI - Filenames can not be repeated
+FYI - Filenames cannot be repeated

 ex. if you have a `hello.js` query file, you can not have a `hello.js` mutation file